10 Questions to Ask When Apartment Hunting

-The same is true for apartment hunting: There are a few important things you should know before signing a lease agreement, even if you already love the way the place looks.
+The same is true for apartment hunting: There are a few important things you should find out, before signing any lease agreement, even if you already love the way the place looks.

 The great news is that we’ve put together a list of 10 questions to ask while visiting apartments to make sure you find the right place for you.
 Bring these questions with you while apartment hunting:

 Ideally you should already be aware of when the lease begins and ends before you even look at a place.
 But if you aren’t, make sure you know when you’ll be able to move in and how many months the lease is for.

 You should also know exactly how much the unit costs per month and what the manager’s late rent policy is– is there a grace period?
 Finally, ask if there are any other common lease terms you need to know about, like quiet hours or restrictions on painting.

 2. Can You Go Over Any Move-In Fees?

 Each property handles moves completely differently, so make sure you know what moving in will look like for you financially while visiting apartments.

 For instance, do they require first and last months’ rent up front?
 Do they need a security deposit?
 How about any moving or elevator fees?
 If the move-in expenses are too costly, you may have to find a different apartment.

 3. What’s Your Pet Policy?